markkod/Eratosthenes-vis/README.md

+# Visualization of Sieve of Eratosthenes and Sieve of Sundaram

 Web application for Advanced Algorithmics course that visualizes the steps of Sieve of Eratosthenes and Sieve of Sundaram.

 This application is hosted here: https://aparelo.github.io/Eratosthenes-vis/